RussOakham/Immortal-Fitness-Collective/README.md

 ## **Project overview**

-Immortal Fitness Collective is an online fitness platform, designed to promote fitness within their community via free online fitness plans and selling of fitness apparel, equipment and accessories.
+Immortal Fitness Collective is an online fitness platform, designed to promote healthy living within their community via free online workout plans and selling of fitness apparel, equipment and accessories.

-The site is created to engage users who have an interest in improving their personal fitness, with focus on two core fitness programming areas - improved general fitness (everyday fitness) and elite fitness for athletes (competitor fitness).
+The site is created to engage users who have an interest in improving their personal fitness, with focus on two core programming areas - improved general fitness (everyday fitness) and elite fitness for athletes (competitor fitness).

 I have used HTML, CSS, JavaScript and Python (Django and Flask) to build the site, ensuring it is fully responsive for user interaction on their chosen devices.

 ## **Deployed site**

-The live website can be found at teh following link; [Immortal Fitness Collective](https://immortal-fitness-collective.herokuapp.com/)
+The live website can be found at the following link; [Immortal Fitness Collective](https://immortal-fitness-collective.herokuapp.com/)

 ![Immortal Fitness Collective](media/ifc-responsive.PNG)